 Student Employment: Approximately 20 percent of UMW students work on campus, each earning an average of \$1,545 each per school year.
 The Office of Financial Aid provides information to students interested in employment on campus.
-Students wanting information about employment in the campus dining hall, Eagle's Nest, or catering operation should contact UMW Dining Services.
+Students wanting information about employment with Campus Dining should fill out a Student Job Application from their website at umwdining.com, or email campus dining at dining@umw.edu.